What is the Signal Sciences architecture?

 The Overview Page

-The overview dashboard gives you an immediate idea about activity for attacks or oddities against the sites that are being managed by Signal Sciences.
+The overview page gives you an immediate idea about activity for attacks or oddities against the sites that are being managed by Signal Sciences.
 These include graphs for OWASP Injection Attacks and different types of Anomalies.
 From any of these graphs you can drill in by clicking requests or highlighting the time period you are interested directly on the graph itself.
 This page mainly serves as the jumping off point to drill down into more granular detail.

 The Requests view of Signal Sciences is a very powerful interface for finding information on the different types of requests that are coming through.
 The requests that are sent to Signal Sciences are going to be either threats or anomalous tagged requests.
 If you’re familiar with the Elastic Search syntax the syntax for Signal Sciences search is very similar.
 For more advanced search information, see search syntax.

 Here is an example search where we are looking at results from within the last 6 hours, returning a 404 code, the response time being greater than or equal to 2, and the path contains “mainfile.php”

 from:-6h httpcode:404 path:~mainfile.php responsemillis:>=2

 In the Signals Dashboard view Monitor > Signals Dashboard there are breakdowns of the individual signals that are being tracked in your Signal Sciences deployment.
 There are the out of the box Attacks and Anomalies plus any custom signals that are being tracked.
 These Dashboards give you a more detailed view into the activity that is happening in your environment.